Updating a job

 - Specify who should get email, and what type of email content they receive.
 Use Email Templates, or compose your own

-- Check this box to prevent clients viewing the action via the Web Portal.
-This also affects some email tags.
+- Check this box to prevent the primary client (may also include Staff users) from viewing the action via the Web Portal.
+This also affects some email tags

 When initially logging a job, a checkbox in the top-right corner of the screen will appear.
 Check this checkbox to add a reference to this job to your saved searches

 The time it took to perform the action.
 This can be manually set, automatically counted via the timer, or pre-set by using an Action Template

 Check this box to mark it as a billable event.
 Billable actions can later be used in an invoice.
 Once this checkbox is checked, the rest of the billing and financial details become enabled.

 Select which billing template to use.
 The billing template will update the cost of the job based on the action time (1) and the values set in the Billing Template.

 Select which cost code to associate the cost with.
 This field is used as an extra level of classification to your billing.